 Ayla Olya Dmyterko (b.
-1988) is a Ukrainian-Canadian artist currently based in the UK and working internationally.
+1988) is a Ukrainian-Canadian artist currently based in the Glasgow, Scotland and working internationally.
 She was born on the lands of the Cree, Saulteaux, Dakota, Lakota, and Nakoda, as well as the homeland of the Métis Nation, Treaty 4, Saskatchewan.

 • Skowhegan School of Painting & Sculpture, US